UriNeri/rolypoly/README.md

 Under development:
-- 🚧 Protein annotation (`annotation annotate-prot`) (mostly done, but need to check other DBs or tools - Currently no structural prediction support)
+- 🚧 Protein annotation (`annotate-prot`) (mostly done, but need to check other DBs or tools - Currently no structural prediction support)

-- 🚧 Host prediction (`TBD`)
+Planned/under consideration features (but not yet started):
 - 🚧 Genome binning and refinement (`TBD`)
 - 🚧 Virus taxonomic classification (`TBD`)
 - 🚧 Virus feature prediction (+/-ssRNA/dsRNA, circular/linear, mono/poly-segmented, capsid type, etc.) (`TBD`)
 - 🚧 Cross-sample analysis (`TBD`)
+- 🚧 Host prediction (`TBD`)

 For more details about the implementation status and roadmap please contact us directly or open an issue.